 This happens to people every day.
 Unexpectedly or not, you lose your job.
 Maybe you have some money saved up, or maybe you don’t.
 You decide to file for unemployment to make ends meet while you look for a new job.
 A few weeks later, you get a letter in the mail from the Division of Employment Security; your request for unemployment benefits has been denied due to workplace misconduct, and you need to file an Unemployment Appeal.
 As a result, no benefits are forthcoming, and you still haven’t found a new job.

 You may want to give up on the system, but you shouldn’t.
-You need an Unemployment Appeals Attorney.
+Work with an Unemployment Appeals Attorney.

 Below is a procedural guide on what to expect if you lose your job and are denied unemployment benefits in Missouri.